RiceAutoDrone/RiceAutoDrone.github.io/README.md

 ```
 sudo raspi-config
 ```
-And in the utility, select “Interfacing Options”:
+And in the utility, "Interfacing Options -> Serial":

-And then “Serial”:

-When prompted, select no to “Would you like a login shell to be accessible over serial?”.
+When prompted, select no to "Would you like a login shell to be accessible over serial?".

-When prompted, select yes to “Would you like the serial port hardware to be enabled?”.
+When prompted, select yes to "Would you like the serial port hardware to be enabled?".

 Reboot the Raspberry Pi when you are done.